1. The game requires volunteer referees

 4. Your time is our time!

 We all have busy lives: work, family, other community activities and responsibilities.
 The time committment to be an AYSO Referee is pretty manageable … and flexible.
 Before the season starts, new referees are asked to spend 7-10 hours over several days (with a choice of dates) one time to complete their training.
 Once the season starts, all we ask is that you spend an hour (or less, for younger age groups) as a referee.
-If you are a Team Referee for a U7 or U8 team, it’s easy … you get to referee your own child’s game (along with a Team Referee from the other team).
-For U10-U14 team referees, you have even more flexibility: you can schedule yourself for a game at a time and level which fits into your own schedule and experience.
+If you are a Team Referee for a U7 or U8 team, it’s easy … you get to referee your own child’s home games.
+For U10-U14 team referees, you will referee other matches (not your own child's) but you have more flexibility: you can schedule yourself for a game at a time and level which fits into your own schedule and experience.

 5. We provide almost everything you need!